alina-shirshikova/alina-shirshikova.github.io/_pages/publications.md

 ### Birthright citizenship, study choice and occupational clustering of immigrant children

-### STEM vs non-STEM degree: Field of study and women's labour market outcomes
+### STEM vs non-STEM degree: Field of study and labour market outcomes

 ### Who hires risk-taking employees?
 The role of worker and employer characteristics in post-probation retention decisions  <span style="font-weight:normal">(with H. Pfeifer and D. Becker)</span>